Professor Paulo E. Stanga. Retinal Surgery Specialist

 One of the most qualified surgeons in vitreoretinal surgery and disease, our Director of Retina, and Consultant Ophthalmologist Professor Stanga is a leading expert in his field.

-Prof. Stanga routinely practices within the private sector, treating patients of all ages who suffer from a range of conditions affecting the back of the eye.
+Prof. Stanga practices within the private sector, treating patients of all ages who suffer from a range of conditions affecting the back of the eye.

 The main areas of concern for vitreoretinal surgeons are the vitreous, retina and macula.
 As incredibly important components of the visual system, vitreoretinal surgery is a highly specialised field that encompasses a number of surgical interventions designed to improve or restore the functioning of these parts.